zestyyyz/zestyyyz.github.io/README.md

-Btw I use ubuntu and macos! yay
+Btw I use arch and macos! yay